adrianhall/adrianhall.github.io/_posts/2021/2021-05-09-xamarin-forms-glyph-fonts.md

 ---
-title: "Adding a Glyph Font to your Xamarin Forms apps"
+title: "Adding an icon font to your Xamarin Forms apps"
 categories:
   - Xamarin
 tags: